 BOWDOIN vs. TUFTS

-Fans can follow all of the statistics from the game on their smartphones - log on to the mobile version of Bowdoin's Athletics website (www.goubears.com) and navigate the scoreboard to the football contest, where you will see links to "Live Stats".
-For fans unable to attend games at Whittier Field this season, all Bowdoin home games will be carried live online -with instant replay - on the Northeast Sports Network (www.nsnsports.net).
-Also, fans can follow the Polar Bears on social media on Facebook, Twitter and Instagram.
+Fans can follow all of the statistics from the game on their smartphones by downloading the Bowdoin Front Row app in the iTunes Store or on Google Play.
+Links to live statistics and video coverage of the contest can be found in the app, as well as push notifications and alerts on all of your favorite Polar Bear teams.
+For fans unable to attend games at Whittier Field, all Bowdoin home games will be carried live online in HD -with instant replay - on the Northeast Sports Network (www.nsnsports.net).

 SCOUTING THE JUMBOS

-Saturday will be the 109th meeting between the two long-time rivals with Tufts holding a 58-48-2 advantage in the all-time series.
-Despite the Tufts lead, Bowdoin had carried the series of late, winning four straight, five of six, and seven of the last ten games between the schools.
-The Polar Bears have never had a five-game winning streak against the Jumbos.
+Saturday will be the 113th meeting between the two long-time rivals with Tufts holding a 61-49-2 advantage in the all-time series.
+Tufts has won the last three meetings after Bowdoin claimed five in a row from 2010-14.
 The most noteworthy matchup in recent memory came in 2011, when Bowdoin became the first team in NCAA football history to return two 99+ yard interceptions for a touchdown in the same game.
-Bowdoin's Joey Cleary (99) and Griffin Cardew (100) were featured on ESPN, NBC Sports and Sports Illustrated for the feat - VIEW HIGHLIGHT ON RIGHT
+Bowdoin's Joey Cleary (99) and Griffin Cardew (100) were featured on ESPN, NBC Sports and Sports Illustrated for the feat.